LazarIliev/Currency-Converter/README.md

 Maven 3.6
 MySQL 8

+Lombok for generating auto getters, setters and constructors Spring Security for admin administration
+Thymeleaf for view templating

 You have to override environment parameters into your IDE for your database url, username and password spring.datasource.url spring.datasource.username